Purple Moose Felting's

 Here’s a quick overview to set your mind at ease!

 With the exception of a reverse barb needle, most felting needle “types” are very similar to each other.
 Sure, there are little “nuances” that differentiate one from the next, but in the end, those differences are very subtle.
-Similar to paint brushes, it quickly all becomes a matter of personal preference, so play around, experiment, and have fun!
+Similar to paint brushes, it all quickly becomes a matter of personal preference, so play around, experiment, and have fun!

 TRIANGLE BLADE NEEDLES: A triangle felting needle has 3 sides, typically with two or three barbs per side.
 Triangle needles are the most common needle type and can be used for both sculptural and 2-dimensional needle felting